ruggeri/tech-notes/web/architecture-lecture.md

 * Back-in-time prevention with tokens (as part of async Leader-Follower)
 * Isolation Levels (as part of 2PL)
 * MVCC (as part of 2PL)

+**Maybe?**

+0. Claim HBase is good for reads.
+    * Because of "single-write master".
+    * I think they mean primary-copy with sync write lock on the other replicas.
+        * This is of course somewhat slow.
+    * Won't do secondary indices for you.
+0. Cassandra
+    * Cassandra has fast single-row read performance, so long as eventually consistency is okay.
+    * Otherwise, it needs to do a quorum read, which is slower.
+    * Writes are much faster than reads (because LSMT)
+        * I think "reads are slow" is mostly meant relative to write throughput.
+        * LSMT does slow down reads a bit because you have to look at several levels
+        * I think this assumes also that random reads hit disk.
+    * Does do secondary indices.
+But appears to be more limited than MongoDB.
+Can only index a single column, and by equality.
+0. MongoDB
+    * Strong consistency because primary-copy syncronous replication.
+    * Expressive query language
+    * Secondary indices.
+I think MongoDB is suppose to have the best support for secondary indices.
+        * I think that's what lets it have nice flexible querying.
+    * A lot of people do seem to say that MongoDB is most nice for being able to flexibily develop, and that scalability is less the primary reason to use MongoDB.
+    * Data split into replica sets.
+There's a master in each set.
+Sounds like primary copy replication to me.
+        * Again, makes writes somewhat slow.